 - Place it in a wind-protected spot.

 Irises are perennial evergreen plants you won’t actually recognise until they bloom.
+They are also among the most beautiful tropical plants you can grow in the UK.
 They have long, sword-like foliage.
 Their delicate flowers bloom during spring – between April and June.
 Irises come in yellow, white or pale-blue colours.

 How to grow Iris confusa?